pyscf/pyscf.github.io/source/theory/tddft.rst

 Theory
 ======
-By applying first-order time-dependent perturbation theory to the reference HF or KS-DFT state, one can derive the non-Hermitian TDHF or TDDFT equations :cite:`DreHea2005`:
+Using first-order time-dependent perturbation theory within HF or KS theory, one obtains the non-Hermitian TDHF or TDDFT equations for the excitation energies :cite:`DreHea2005`:

 .. math::